BePo65/dayjs-esm-v2-demo/README.md

 A simple Node.js project using Dayjs with TypeScript by importing from 'dayjs/esm' with updated type definitions.

+## Why I modified the type definitions

+The dayjs library contains a folder with a variant of dayjs that uses the ES module system ('esm').
+I created a demo using this with javascript and all was running as expected.

+But trying to use the same library with my esm based angular app failed; IMHO because the type definitions don't match the code.
+The code uses `export default ...`, but the tyoe definitions use `export = ...`.

+So I changed the type definitions to `export default ...` too.
+That caused problems with the namespaces: I didn't find a way to enable using the default export and at the same time to use named exports.

+I decided to prefer the default export over named exports and only put the defined type into the module `dayjs/esm`.

+For the `duration` plugin I found no way to enable named exports for the plugin (as required by issue #1360) as this would require to put the Duration class into the same namespace, but this would collide with the way, all other plugin and dayjs itself are structured.
+So I added the types to the 'dayjs/esm' module as named export as it is done for all other plugins too.

+For the `localeData` plugin all types go to the module 'dayjs/esm' and all interfaces and methods go to the namespace 'dayjs'

 ## Cli

 Run this demo in the console with: